Note

 )

-df["log_removal"] = parallel_mean(log_removal_array, axis=0)
+df[col] = parallel_mean(log_removals=log_removal_array, axis=0)

-print("Time series calculation completed")
+print("Time series calculation completed for all pathogens")

-Computing pathogen removal over time...
+Computing inactivation for multiple pathogens over time...

-Time series calculation completed
+Time series calculation completed for all pathogens

 5. Performance Visualization#